-Humanities and the Performing Arts

-Through our classroom experience, scholarship, and creative works, the humanities and the performing arts are essential to the success of virtually every major research university.
-Our University long has had world-class programs in performing arts through the Eastman School and increasingly has established prowess in Arts, Sciences & Engineering through our music, theater, and dance programs.
-Our humanities departments long were among the most notable at the University, but particularly in the post-2008 recessionary world, we have seen a decline in student enrollments in the humanities as students have focused more on the career relevance of their studies.
-We will have stronger students in the professions of medicine, nursing, engineering, business, or law or among those who seek an advanced degree in science or in the humanities if we reaffirm our commitment to the liberal arts ideal of our undergraduate education through major new commitments to the humanities, including the humanities-oriented social sciences and the performing arts at Eastman, the Memorial Art Gallery, and in Arts, Sciences & Engineering.
+(3) Humanities and the Performing Arts.
+Through our classroom experience, scholarship and creative works, the humanities and the performing arts are essential to the success of virtually every major research university.
+Our University long has had world-class programs in performing arts through the Eastman School of Music and increasingly has established prowess in Arts, Sciences and Engineering through our Music, Theatre, and Dance programs.
+Our Humanities departments long were among the most notable at the University, but particularly in the post-2008 recessionary world, we have seen a decline in student enrollments in the Humanities as students have focused more on the career relevance of their studies.
+We will have stronger students in the professions of medicine, nursing, engineering, business or law or among those who seek an advanced degree in science or in the humanities if we reaffirm our commitment to the liberal arts ideal of our undergraduate education through major new commitments to the humanities, including the humanities oriented social sciences and the performing arts in Eastman, the Memorial Art Gallery, and Arts, Sciences and Engineering.
 Specifically we recommend:

-Creation of an Institute for the Performing Arts on the River Campus that includes music, dance, and theater.
-This institute will provide a vehicle to enhance our support for the performing arts by making them more visible and prominent both within the University and outside the University.
-Within Arts, Sciences & Engineering, the institute will strengthen the quality of student life and strengthen cocurricular activities.
-The institute also will strengthen collaborative bonds among Arts, Sciences & Engineering and the Eastman School and Memorial Art Gallery.
-Initially the institute will develop a strategic and operational plan.
+Creation of an Institute for the Performing Arts on the River Α. Campus that includes Music, Dance and Theatre.
+This Institute will provide a vehicle to enhance our support for the performing arts by making them more visible and prominent both within the University and outside the University.
+Within Arts, Sciences and Engineering, the Institute will strengthen the quality of student life and strengthen cocurricular activities.
+The Institute also will strengthen collaborative bonds between Arts, Sciences and Engineering and the Eastman School of Music and Memorial Art Gallery.
+Initially the Institute will develop a strategic and operational plan.
 An important step will be to invest in infrastructure for the performing arts.
-Arts, Sciences & Engineering has developed a plan for a new theater on the River Campus, inspired by the philanthropy of Tom and Linda Sloan.
-Arts, Sciences & Engineering also is moving to create a new major in dance and is reviewing other curricular initiatives.
+Arts, Sciences and Engineering has developed a plan for a new theatre on the River Campus, inspired by the philanthropy of Tom and Linda Sloan.
+Arts, Sciences and Engineering also is moving to create a new major in Dance and is reviewing other curricular initiatives.